 While this Black Friday strategy guide is certainly a strong starting point, the truth is that there’s a lot to be done to truly prepare for the holiday shopping season.

 During the first half of 2020, consumers have already shown a shift in the way they interact with brands – from the brands they choose to shop from to the volume they’re purchasing while the world continues to transition to a “new normal”.
 This is why the time is now for online retailers to explore every possible strategy to maximize performance.

-At Nosto, we’ve kicked off holiday season prep with a special “Christmas in July” roundup of resources.
-Starting August 14th through August 31st, each business day will unveil new tips and tricks for onsite optimization to ensure your online store is a success this year.
+Nosto’s “Christmas in July” roundup of resources features two weeks’ worth of effective tips and tricks for onsite optimization to make your online store a success this year.